Where to buy in Cuba

 Galerías Paseo and Galerías Cohiba Shopping Centers

 A classic of classics, that place used to have everything, but today it is a matter of luck, sometimes it has everything you need, other times it is the first place to be short of products due to the fact that it is one of the most visited.
-It is located next to the Meliá Cohiba and Riviera hotels and at the intersection of Paseo Avenue and the Malecón habanero (Vedado).
+It is located next to the Meliá Cohiba and Riviera hotels and at the intersection of Paseo Avenue and the Malecón (Vedado).
 The center, as in the case of others, has several boutiques, two perfume stores, a second-hand store, a sports store, a furniture store and the famous Jazz Café bar.
 On the first floor, there is a hardware store, a car accessory store, an appliance store and a seedy coffee shop.

 Focsa Shopping Center